paulaaronfrank/every-day-app/README.md

 ## Features

 - **Daily Goals Tracking:** Easily add and check off your everyday items to stay on top of your goals.
+- **Simple and Effective Interface:** Focus on what matters with an app designed to be straightforward and efficient.

+## Roadmap

 - **Weekly and Monthly Overviews:** Visualize your consistency and progress with intuitive weekly (Calendar Week) and monthly summaries.
-- **Simple and Effective Interface:** Focus on what matters with an app designed to be straightforward and efficient.
-- **Smartwatch Integration:** Challenge yourself further by syncing with your smartwatch to track your progress on the go (future).
+- **Smartwatch Integration:** Challenge yourself further by syncing with your smartwatch to track your progress on the go.

 ## Getting Started